GDP in Vietnam

-According to data released by Nikkei and IHS Markit, the manufacturing Purchasing Managers’ Index (PMI) dipped from 52.5 in April to 52.0 in May.
+According to data released by IHS Markit, the manufacturing Purchasing Managers’ Index (PMI) registered 50.6 in January, down from 50.8 in December.

-According to the General Statistics Office of Vietnam, consumer prices rose 0.49% in May over the prior month, up from April’s 0.31% rise.
+According to the General Statistics Office of Vietnam, consumer prices rose 1.23% in January over the prior month, down from December’s 1.40% increase.

 January 29, 2020

 Industrial production contracted 5.5% in January year-on-year, contrasting December’s 6.2% expansion.